Muddy-Branch-Alliance/muddy_branch_maps/README.md

 pmtiles extract https://build.protomaps.com/<LATEST_PLANET_FILE>.pmtiles muddy_branch_area.pmtiles --minzoom=10 --maxzoom=16 --bbox=-77.574463,38.934310,-76.956482,39.254056
 ```
 3. Replace the existing file in this repo with the updated file.

+## Icons and Fonts

+All the map icons and text labels are rendered from assets in this repo.
+Instructions for how to access or modify these below.

+THe [original Protomaps assets](https://github.com/protomaps/basemaps-assets?tab=readme-ov-file] were used as a guide for what to implement and how.

+### Icons

+Icons are [custom SVGs](./assets/icons) created for this project and transformed to [sprites](https://github.com/mizmay/muddy_branch_maps/tree/main/assets/sprites) that match the Maplibre GL spec using a command-line tool called [Spreet](https://github.com/flother/spreet).
+Note, both the JSON and PNG are required by the renderer.

+### Fonts

+The map currently uses [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans) for all text labels, accessed from [here](./assets/fonts).
+You can switch to any [Maplibre GL compatible font](https://github.com/maplibre/font-maker) by updating the `text-font` declarations [throughout the stylesheet](./assets/Muddy_Branch_Greenway_Trail_Map/style.json) and the stylesheet `glyph` [location](./assets/Muddy_Branch_Greenway_Trail_Map/style.json#L27) (if stored somewhere else).